CCMS-UCSD/GNPSDocumentation/docs/qemistree.md

 **QEMISTREE** - a tool to represnt metabolomics data as trees to explore chemical diversity

 *Introduction*: Qemistree is a computation tool to build a tree of mass-spectrometry (LC-MS/MS) features to perform which enables the use of phylogeny-based tools to study chemical composition of samples.
+The article is available in [Nat.
+Chem.
+Biol.
+(2020)](https://www.nature.com/articles/s41589-020-00677-3).
 This documentation aims to provide a user-guide on how to run a Qemistree workflow on GNPS.

 ****